VB6Enjoyer/python-scripts/README.md

 Made in September 2023.

+## MIDI to Text

+There are many cases in which you would like a MIDI file in text format... like... uh... well...
+I guess you can find some use for it!

+Made in November 2025.

 ## MP3 list to XLSX

 This is probably made superfluous by software like Mp3Tag.
 Regardless, it creates a spreadsheet based on all the metadata of all the .mp3 files present in a folder.
 Can likely be modified to work with .flac and other formats.
 Useful if you want a list of metadata for your unordered music folder?
 I guess?